-“Hannah is an Associate who specialises in financial and commercial dispute resolution, with particular expertise in litigating complex, high–value civil fraud claims.”
+“Hannah is a Senior Associate who specialises in financial and commercial dispute resolution, with particular expertise in litigating complex, high–value civil fraud claims.”

 Hannah has acted on a wide cross-section of cases in the English High Court including substantial civil fraud matters, contractual disputes, negligence claims, partnership and insolvency disputes, breaches of fiduciary duty and arbitral challenges.
 Her practice has increasingly been focussed on high-value and complex disputes involving allegations of fraudulent misrepresentation, dishonest conspiracy, misappropriation of assets and breaches of fiduciary duty.
 Accordingly, Hannah has developed a depth of knowledge and experience in dealing with the strategic, factual and legal aspects of fraud claims on both the claimant and defendant side.